romeelk/pythonsvgconverter/README.md

 This script uses cairosvg python package to render png from svg.
-Make sure you have all the pre-requesite dependancies installed on your flavout of OS otherwise pip will fail to install
+Make sure you have all the pre-requesite dependancies installed on your flavour of OS otherwise pip will fail to install.

 On mac os you must install these packages via brew: